skuroda/FindKeyConflicts/README.md

 Display key direct conflicts in a view.
 Using this will give a better idea of how commands conflict, as the context for the commands will be included in the output.
 The last package listed for a particular binding is the command that is used, if it is not limited by context.

-`FindKeyConflicts: All Key Maps`:
+`FindKeyConflicts: Overlap Conflicts`:

-Displays all key mappings in a buffer.
+Displays key bindings that overlap with mutli part key bindings in a buffer.
+For example, if `["ctrl+t"]` exists as one binding and `["ctrl+t", "t"]`, exists as another binding, this will be displayed.

 `FindKeyConflicts: All Conflicts`:

 Displays all conflicts in a buffer.
-In addition to displaying direct conflicts, this option will also display key bindings that overlap with multi part key bindings.
-For example, if `["ctrl+t"]` exists as one binding and `["ctrl+t", "t"]`, exists as another binding, this will be displayed.
+This option will include both direct and overlapping conflicts.

 ## Settings
 `ignored_packages`: